What is Wrong with Perplexity for Long-context Language Modeling?: Experiments

 \subsection{LongPPL Metric}

 \textbf{Experimental Setup.} We calculate LongPPL on the GovReport dataset \citep{huang2021efficient}, which consists of long sequences from government reports.
 We sample 50 documents with the context length up to 32k tokens.
 We set the hyperparameters as $\alpha=2, \beta=-2, K=4096$.
 We use Qwen2-72B-Instruct \citep{yang2024qwen2}, an open-source LLM with the context length of 128k tokens, as the discriminator model $\theta_0$ to select the key tokens.
+We also consider using Llama-3.1-8B \citep{dubey2024llama} later and Mistral Large 2 \citep{jiang2023mistral} in Appendix \ref{subsec:detail-exp-longppl}.

-\textbf{LongPPL Correlates Well with Long-context Performance.} In Figure \ref{fig:PPLvsLongPPL} and \ref{fig:longppl-corr-qwen}, we demonstrate the correlation between LongPPL and long-context benchmarks on various long-context LLMs.
+\textbf{LongPPL Correlates Well with Long-context Performance.} In Figure \ref{fig:PPLvsLongPPL} and Figure \ref{fig:longppl-corr-qwen}, we demonstrate the correlation between LongPPL and long-context benchmarks on various long-context LLMs.
 We observe that LongPPL exhibits a very strong negative correlation with performance on long-context tasks across different models, with pearson correlation coefficients exceeding -0.8 for all three tasks.
 In contrast, perplexity hardly shows a correlation with the long-context tasks.
 This indicates that LongPPL is sufficiently capable of measuring a model’s long-context capabilities.

-\textbf{LongPPL is compatible with various evaluator models.} To demonstrate that LongPPL is not restricted to a specific evaluator model, we additionally tested it with two other powerful long-context LLMs, Mistral Large 2, Llama-3.1-8B.
-As shown in Table \ref{fig:longppl-corr-othermodel}, the LongPPL calculated using different models as the evaluator model also exhibits high correlation.
-We observe that even though the Llama-3.1 model we use is only 8B in size, it still obtains LongPPL with a strong correlation.
-This suggests that LongPPL is highly compatible with powerful long-context models, even with smaller parameter sizes.
+\textbf{LongPPL is Compatible with Small-sized Evaluator Models.} To demonstrate that the effectiveness of LongPPL is not restricted by the size of the evaluator model, we additionally conduct experiments on a smaller model, Llama-3.1-8B \citep{dubey2024llama}.
+As shown in Figure \ref{fig:longppl-corr-llama}, the LongPPL computed using an 8B-sized model also achieves high correlation coefficients of -0.96, -0.89, and -0.90 with the three long-context benchmarks, respectively.
+In Appendix \ref{subsec:LongPPL-time}, we have made discussion about the efficiency of LongPPL.